bramcal/Q-VAT/README.md

 We have included a pre-processing pipeline, the Q-VAT masking tool, that can be used to generate tiled, segmented 2D images from immuno-stained images of large samples.

-# Pre-processing: Q-VAT masking Tool
+## **Pre-processing: Q-VAT masking Tool**

 The Q-VAT masking Tool uses a succession of several ImageJ commands to automatically create a vascular mask and tissue mask from stitched immuno-stained images.
 The generation of these masks consist of two parts First, the input image is used to create a Tissue mask.
 Next, the input images and the Tissue mask are used to create a vascular mask containing only the vasculature.
 Both masks are saved as whole images and as separate tiles that can be analyzed using the Q-VAT tool.

 <img src="Images/Masking_tool_brain.png" width="600" align="center">

-###### File organization:
+### **File organization:**

 <img src="Images/file_organisation_masking_tool.PNG" width="200" align="right">

 The Q-VAT masking tool requires a fixed file organisation.
 The Q-VAT maksing tool will automatically loop over the different subfolders and load the correct files.
 It is therefore important to maintain a fixed order of the files.
 The exact naming of the file is not important.
-Within the Input directory there should be a sub-directory for each sample that you want to processed.
+Within the input directory there should be a sub-directory for each sample that you want to processed.
 Each of these subdirectories (e.g. subj001) should have the following files:

 - Dimension file (.txt): **The first file in the folder** should be a .txt file that contain (you can assure that this is always the first file by adding "00_" in front of the filename).